Sports Osteopath London

 What Sports Injuries Can You Treat?

-Surprisingly all sporting injuries are very similar across all sports disciplines, so we can treat most injuries.
+Surprisingly, all sporting injuries are very similar across all sports disciplines so that we can treat most injuries.
 The most common conditions we see in our sports injury clinic are:

 Ankle Sprain